Krish-Depani/Virtual-Voice-Assistant/README.md

 - Saving your chat history, so you can refer back to it later.
 - Performing Google search, so you can find the information you need.
 - Playing songs and videos on YouTube, so you can enjoy your favorite music and videos.
-- Showing maps of any city you specify and calculating the distance between two destinations in Google Maps.
+- Showing maps of any city you specify and calculating the distance between two destinations in Google Maps.<br>

+NOTE: Please note that in order for the virtual voice assistant to send emails, the option for "Less secure apps" must be enabled within your Gmail account.
+To allow access you can click [here](https://myaccount.google.com/lesssecureapps).

 ## API Keys
 To run this program you will require a bunch of API keys.
 Register your API key by clicking the following links